Sequential Auditing for f-Differential Privacy: Background

 The corresponding methods are summarized below in Algorithm \ref{alg:PLRT} (estimation of $T$), Algorithm \ref{alg:eta_star_45} (selection of optimal $\eta$) and can then be integrated as subroutines into the APT Algorithm \ref{alg:seq-audit}.

 \paragraph{Whitebox Approach} If the analyst has additional prior knowledge about the distributions $P$ and $Q$, we may depart from the non-parametric blackbox methods above and instead adopt a parametric model that offers higher sample efficiency.
 A classical assumption is that the outputs under $P$ and $Q$ are (approximately) Gaussian with a common variance $\sigma^{2}$ and different means $\mu_{P}$ and $\mu_{Q}$ (see e.g.\ \cite{carlini2022membership}).
-Under this model, the Likelihood Ratio classifier is equivalent to a simple threshold classifier on the scalar output $s$:

-i.e., we decide $P$ if $s \ge \eta$ and $Q$ otherwise.
+Under this model, the Likelihood Ratio classifier is equivalent to a simple threshold classifier on the scalar output $s$: $\phi_{\eta}(s) = \mathbf{1}\{s \ge \eta\},$ namely, we decide $P$ if $s \ge \eta$ and $Q$ otherwise.
 The appeal of this approach is that, under the Gaussian equal-variance model, the optimal Likelihood Ratio classifier depends only on the two means (after standardization by the common variance).
 Moreover, even when the true output distributions deviate moderately from normality, the Gaussian plug-in Likelihood Ratio classifier often remains a powerful tool for auditing purposes.
 As before, we can use Algorithm \ref{alg:eta_star_45} to detect a critical $\eta$.